Oct. 23–25 | Indianapolis, Ind.

 Influence marketing is a hot topic these days, and many of the skills used for media relations apply, just on a much larger scale.
 Hear the challenges, best practices and success stories in the fast-growing world of influencer and advocate marketing.

-Senior Vice President, Product and Interim Managing Director, Canada, Cision
+Senior Vice President, Client Services, Cision

 Inclusive language matters, not only to LGBTQ (lesbian, gay, bisexual, transgender and queer) persons, but to the businesses, agencies and organizations that employ them.
 Writers, practitioners and educators, as well as C-level spokespersons, must learn appropriate use of inclusive language in traditional and social media or risk a faux pas at best, or potential maelstrom at worst.